EAI GOODTECHS 2021 will be held as a fully-fledged online conference.

 - ICT for development

 - New application scenarios for vehicular communications

 - Pervasive and ubiquitous services in cloud and IoT

-- Platforms and frameworks for mobile devices
+- Platforms and framework for mobile devices

 - Privacy issues and solutions

 - Protocol design, testing and verification

 - Smart economy solutions: e-banking, e-business

 - Technology addressing the digital divide